raunak-choudhary/raunak-choudhary/README.md

   </a>
 </div>

-A comprehensive healthcare platform that streamlines doctor appointment bookings, provides emergency service access, offers health articles, and includes medication reminders.
-The application features an intuitive user interface with secure authentication and real-time notifications to enhance the healthcare experience.
+An AI-powered healthcare management platform designed to centralize and simplify access to personal medical data.
+The application enables users to upload, organize, and query medical documents through an intuitive interface, while receiving intelligent support from a Retrieval-Augmented Generation (RAG) system for document understanding and assistance.
+Features include document storage, appointment tracking, and AI-powered health query responses.

-**Tech Stack:** React.js, Redux, Material UI, Node.js, Express.js, MongoDB, JWT Authentication, AWS S3
+**Tech Stack:** React.js, Python, Supabase, PostgreSQL, RAG System, File Storage Buckets

 ### Adversarial Attacks on ResNet and DenseNet
 <div align="center">